DebJRoy/solid-waste-management-using-LSTM/README.md

 # solid-waste-management-using-LSTM
-This project was intended to forecast the bin volume for next 7 days based on history pattern observed and also provided an optimized collection collection process to save resources and get the optimal value.
+This project was intended to forecast the bin volume for next 7 days based on history pattern observed and also provided an optimized collection process to save resources and get the optimal value.

 The Objective:
   1. History Data Generation.